medusajs/medusa/docs/content/medusa-react/overview.md

+---
+description: 'Learn how to install Medusa React in a React storefront.
+Medusa React is a React library that provides a set of utilities and hooks for interactive with the Medusa server.'
+---

 # Medusa React

 [Medusa React](https://www.npmjs.com/package/medusa-react) is a React library that provides a set of utilities and hooks for interacting seamlessly with the Medusa server.
 It can be used to build custom React-based storefronts or admin dashboards.